-As at December 31, 2018, the Company had to incur \$150,000 in qualifying exploration expenditures by December 31, 2019 to meet its flow-through commitment as described in note 14 of the financial statements for the year ended December 31, 2018.
+As at December 31, 2020, the Company has to incur \$2,066,326 in qualifying exploration expenditures by December 31, 2021 to meet its flow-through commitments.
 At this time, management anticipates meeting that obligation and as a result, no additional provisions are required.